snapappointments/ng-bootstrap-select/README.md

-angular-bootstrap-select
+ng-bootstrap-select
 ========================

 Directive to wrap [bootstrap-select](http://silviomoreto.github.io/bootstrap-select/).
-This directive aims to proxy the behavior of the plugin bootstrap-select, in the AngularJS style, see the documentation on the [plugin page](http://silviomoreto.github.io/bootstrap-select/).
+This directive aims to proxy the behavior of the plugin bootstrap-select, in the AngularJS style.
+See the documentation on the [plugin page](http://silviomoreto.github.io/bootstrap-select/).
+This is a fork of [angular-bootstrap-select](https://github.com/joaoneto/angular-bootstrap-select) by [João Neto](https://github.com/joaoneto).

 ## Requirements
 - ([jQuery](http://jquery.com/))